-In 1937 the settlement was founded as a small village called Banavan, which was within the Noyemberyan raion of Soviet Armenia.
-It was mainly founded for the workers of newly-established food canning factory.
-The village has grown as an important center for food-processing industry and finally in 1960 has got the status of an urban-type settlement.
-Ayrum has a house of culture and public library.
+In 1937 the settlement was founded as a small village called Banavan, which was within the Noyemberyan region of Soviet Armenia.
+It was founded mainly for the workers of a newly-established food canning factory which was located near the town.
+The village developed as an important centre for the food-processing industry and in 1960 got the status of an urban-type settlement.

 In 2016, Ayrum was enlarged including villages of Archis, Bagratashen, Debetavan, Deghdzavan, Haghtanak, Lchkadzor and Ptghavan.
+The town has a house of culture and public library.